Mellechowicz/IThPh/001/README.md

  4. Modify the Lagrangian, the equations of motion, and `solver.c`, so that elastic constants $k_i$ and masses $m_i$ can be defined for each spring and each material point, respectively.

 ## Transfer workload and parallelization (optional)
 Modify the code so that Python code only defines the system, while the bulk of the code calculating EoM will be embedded in `libsolver.so`.
+Good starting point is [https://www.openmp.org/](https://www.openmp.org/)